You are reading

 The funny thing about growing your own produce is that suddenly the October-November obsession with pumpkins and squash makes sense.
 North America is overflowing with them.

-How best to eat squash?
+How best to eat winter squash?
 Hard to choose.
-But if you’d like addictive Spiced Squash for supper, read on for step-by-step instructions:
+But if you’d like addictive Spiced Squash for supper (or dessert), read on for step-by-step instructions:

-Above: It’s only when you have watched your own crop mature from tender green pinpricks, through the endless days of summer, into the solid handful that you cut from its yellowing stalk, that you really appreciate this reward at the close of the growing season.
+It’s only when you have watched your own crop mature through the endless days of summer from tender green pinprick into the solid orange handful that you cut from its yellowing stalk, that you really appreciate this reward at the close of the growing season.

-Above: It took an impulse buy from a seed catalog to turn my own container gardening mind to thoughts of autumn’s super-fruit.
-I had bought miniature watermelon seeds, harvested perfect little watermelons in summer, and suddenly realized that if this was possible, so were pumpkins.
-Or in my case, squash posing as pumpkins.
+It took an impulse buy from a seed catalog to turn my own container gardening mind to thoughts of autumn’s super-fruit.
+The previous year, I had planted the seeds of miniature watermelon, and was able to harvest perfect little watermelons in summer.
+I realized that if this was possible, so were pumpkins.
+Or in my case, smaller winter squash.
 Pots do have their limits.

-Above: Plant your own squash seeds beyond all reach of cold nights (which will stunt the plants’ growth), and keep them in full sun.
-Their pots should be relatively roomy, at 16 and 18 inches or more diameter and at least as deep.
+Plant your own squash seeds beyond all reach of cold nights, which will stunt the plants’ growth— so when nights are reliably above 50°F (for our region that is around mid May) and grow them in full sun.
+Their pots should be relatively roomy, so 16 and 18 inches or more diameter and at least as deep.
 Sow three seeds per pot and thin out to the strongest plant over the next weeks.

-Above: As the season stretches and the plants’ enormous, prickly leaves develop, their watering needs will increase.
+As the season stretches and the plants’ enormous, prickly leaves develop, their watering and fertilizing needs will increase.
 When the top quarter-inch of soil is dry, soak thoroughly (allow water to run from the drainage holes).
-Harvest when the fruits are plump and stalks are beginning to wizen.
+I fertilize with Espoma’s Garden Tone granules, monthly, and with supplemental liquid seaweed fertilizer when watering.

 Ingredients:

-• 1 pound peeled and cubed Gold Nugget squash (or butternut, or pumpkin)
+• 2 pounds peeled and cubed Gold Nugget squash (or butternut, or pumpkin)

 • Pepper

-When the liquid starts to turn syrupy, add the lime juice, the large pinch of cumin, and the sumac.
+When the liquid has all cooked off, add more water to reach halfway up the sides of the squash.
+Now add the yuzu or lemon juice, and the spices, Continue cooking at a simmer until the liquid is syrupy.
 Shake the pan gently again and tilt to spoon the juices over the squash pieces.
 Season with salt and pepper, and taste.
 Cook some more until all the liquid disappears, taking care not to scorch.

 Yearning for more squash?
 For our other favorite recipes, see: